"Painting" with Flowers: Turning Tricky Times into Beautiful Blooms

 4. Reveal Your Masterpiece: Gently peel back the parchment paper and then carefully remove the flattened flowers to reveal your beautiful botanical print!

-• Repurpose and Re-use: We've made so many rounds of these, and they’ve become birthday cards for friends, refrigerator decor, and more.
-It's a fun way to make your favorite blooms losing their color last a little longer and maybe get out some aggression, too! 😆
+We have made so many rounds of these and they’ve become birthday cards for friends, refrigerator decor and more.
+A fun way to make your favorite blooms losing their color last a little longer and maybe get out some aggression, too 😆

 Previous